komyo-ai/ctf-leaderboard/README.md

 Build and publish a Docker image for your agent by following the [instructions below](#building-and-publishing-an-agent-docker-image).

 2. **Create your leaderboard repository**
-On GitHub, click 'Use this template' on this repository to create your own leaderboard repository, then clone it.
+On GitHub, click "Use this template" on this repository to create your own leaderboard repository.

+Then configure repository permissions:
+  - Go to Settings > Actions > General
+  - Under "Workflow permissions", select "Read and write permissions"

+This will enable the scenario runner workflow to push your results to a submission branch.

 3. **Create the scenario template**
+Clone your repository and open `scenario.toml` in your favorite text editor.

 `scenario.toml` defines the assessment configuration.
 Partially fill it out to create a template for submitters:
    - **Fill in your green agent's details**: Set `agentbeats_id`, `image`, and `env` variables
      - For environment variables: use `${VARIABLE_NAME}` syntax for secrets (e.g., `OPENAI_API_KEY = "${OPENAI_API_KEY}"`) - submitters will provide these as GitHub Secrets